grafana/grafana/docs/sources/panels-visualizations/visualizations/status-history/index.md

 ## Time series data with thresholds

-The panel can be used with time series data as well.
+The visualization can be used with time series data as well.
 In this case, the thresholds are used to color the boxes.
 You can also use gradient color schemes to color values.

 {{< figure src="/static/img/docs/v8/state_timeline_time_series.png" max-width="1025px" caption="state timeline with time series" >}}